eman0202byu/startup/notes.md

 [GitHub](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)

-Either that, or look at other examples
+Either that, or look at this or other documents

 ## HTTP